-Unfortunately, when you own a company that has more than 800 clients (authors), you’re forced to deal with the sad loss of a few of those clients each year.
+Unfortunately, when you own a company that has thousands of clients (authors), you’re forced to deal with the sad loss of a few of those clients each year.
 While it is sad to lose someone I’ve exchanged dozens of professional and often personal emails with over the months or years, the aftermath can get pretty ugly.
 You see, authors of published books leave behind a legacy.
 And, that legacy is an asset that is often bringing in some money.
 What’s more, most people tend to think all authors are rich (ha ha).
 And, any asset that is bringing cash in each month will likely send the survivors in that family into a frenzy.

-When our first author died, we learned that the royalty checks were being paid into his estate which wouldn’t be settled for months, or years.
+When our first author died, we learned that the royalty checks were being paid into his estate, which wouldn’t be settled for months, or years.
 The author’s widow desperately needed the money, but because of the way her husband’s affairs had been set up, she couldn’t access money that was made payable directly to him.
 We, of course, had to keep making the checks payable to him.

 After that mess, we changed our contract, adding a clause that states, “If I die while this contract is still in effect, please assign editorial and contractual control and future royalty checks for this book to:…”

 And boy oh boy, were we glad we did that!
 Over the years we’ve had siblings of deceased authors try to convince us to send the royalties to them (instead of the person listed on the author’s contract).
 We even had the brother of one author tell us his brother was dead and that he was supposed to get the money now…but the brother’s name wasn’t on the author’s contract.
 I mailed a letter to the author’s last known address, letting the family know we can’t change the royalty recipient on a contract just because someone sends us a letter telling us to do so.
 I was pretty shocked when the author himself wrote me back telling me his brother was a troublemaker and had just tried to pull a fast one.